This site requires a more recent version of Adobe Flash Player to function properly.

 These 3 segments have been mapped into the Trefis structure as Recruitment Services & Job Listings, Ads & Marketing and Premium Account Subscriptions respectively.

-We believe that recruitment services targeting employers constitute the largest part of LinkedIn's value for the following reasons:
+We believe that recruitment services that targets employers constitutes for the largest portion of LinkedIn's value for the following reasons:

-We estimate that LinkedIn currently charges over 20,000 large employers an average of $21,000 to $22,000 annually for access to the its database of passive candidates.
-In comparison, premium account subscriptions for individuals and small businesses generate revenue of about $240-245 per account annually.
+We estimate that LinkedIn charged over 24,444 large employers an average of over $23,200 annually (during 2013) for access to the its database of passive candidates.
+In comparison, premium account subscriptions for individuals and small businesses generate revenue of about $240 per account annually.
 This means that LinkedIn's annual revenue from a large employer customer is almost 100x the revenue from one premium subscription account.

 Fees Charged to Large Employers Increasing while Average Premium Subscription Pricing Declines